NikolasMelui/multikey-modx-template/README.md

 $ Gitify build --force
 ```

-After that use this sh script to add necessary rules for files and folders:
+Use this sh script to add necessary rules for files and folders:
 ```
 $ sh rules.sh
 ```

+And now you have a complete template.

 ### Quick Start